mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/about-resgroups-changes.html.md

 The new server configuration parameter `gp_resgroup_memory_query_fixed_mem` allows you to override at a session level the fixed amount of memory reserved for all queries in a resource group.

+The new server configuration parameter `gp_resource_group_bypass_direct_dispatch` bypasses the resource group's limits for a direct dispatch query so it can run immediately.

 Changes to system views: